 We participate in a range of activities and competitions throughout the year.
 Girls compete in the RSC Top of the Bench competition and the Salter’s Chemistry Challenge, against other local schools.
 Year 10 girls visit Science Live for lectures from well-known experts.
 In the Sixth Form, there are trips to the Bristol University Chemistry Department and we regularly send a team to compete in the RSC Young Analyst Competition.
 The Lower Sixth compete in the Cambridge Chemistry Challenge, a prestigious national competition awarding medals to the most talented.
 In the Upper Sixth, girls pit their wits against the RSC Chemistry Olympiad.
 Many activities happen within the school each year with practical investigations offered as Beacon Challenges and a Lower School Chemistry club offered by our Sixth Form Chemistry students.

+Traces of the Classical World are present in almost everything we do: politics, government, drama, thinking, daily life and beyond.
+Classics is, without a doubt, an enthralling and exciting subject to learn in the 21st century, and there truly is something for everybody.
 Tormead Classics Department aims to give all girls a broad foundation in the language, literature and culture of ancient Rome and Greece.
-We consider the huge influence of the Classical World on English and other languages and explore the links that still exist today in politics, government, drama, thinking, daily life and beyond.
 The ability to ‘read Latin’ aside, we aim to foster skills that are valuable in many spheres.
 It is often said that those with some Latin have learned to analyse logically and precisely, and those with Classical Civilisation knowledge are excellent at seeing the bigger picture and viewing ideas through the perspectives of others.
 In most years, the girls progress to study Classics-related courses at prestigious universities, including Oxbridge.

 Latin, Classical Greek and Classical Civilisation are offered at GCSE.
 In Latin, we continue to develop knowledge of language and vocabulary, using more complex structures within translation passages.
 The girls are introduced to elements of Roman history and myth.
 We also study a verse set text (in recent years, taken from Virgil’s Aeneid) and Roman Literature and Culture, which involves source study of Roman Myth and Religion, Roman Britain and Roman Entertainment.
 Classical Greek follows the same rubric as the Latin course.
 Girls develop their knowledge of language and vocabulary, using more complex structures within translation passages.
 The girls are introduced to elements of Greek history and myth.
 We also study a verse set text (in recent years, taken from Homer’s Odyssey or a Greek tragedy) and Greek Literature and Culture, which involves source study of Women in Ancient Greece, Athenian Society and the Olympic Games.
 Classical Civilisation incorporates elements of the literature and visual/material culture of Greece and Rome.
-In Year 10, the girls undertake a cultural study of Roman City Life; in Year 11, they explore the comparative theme of Women in the Ancient World.
+In Year 10, the girls explore the comparative theme of Women in the Ancient World; In Year 11, they undertake a cultural study of Roman City Life.

 The Classics Department has run successful trips to a variety of Classical sites including Rome, Greece and Sicily.
 The Sixth Form take advantage of our proximity to London to visit the British Museum and to see dramatic productions.
-We have welcomed speakers such as Matthew Nicholls and Amy Smith (both from Reading University), and regularly run in-house Beacon activities and talks.
+We have welcomed speakers such as Matthew Nicholls and Amy Smith (both from Reading University).
+We also have an enthusiastic Classics Society where students are encouraged to present on their own interests.

-Computer Science combines theoretical study and practical application, which teaches the skills needed for careers across the whole spectrum of the IT industry.
-Information Systems Designers and Managers, Games Developers, IT Consultants, Network Engineers and Systems Developers and Analysts are just some of the professionals who will have studied Computer Science.
+Computer Science combines theoretical study and practical application, which teaches the skills needed for careers across the whole spectrum of industry not just the IT industry.
+Information Systems Designers and Managers, Games Developers, IT Consultants, Network Engineers and Systems Developers and Analysts are just some of the professionals who will have benefitted from studying computer science at school.
+Moving forward, as artificial intelligence becomes more widespread it is imperative that the next generation understands the abilities and limitations of such systems and how to use this new technology safely and effectively.

 Computer Science allows girls to develop their interest in computing, gain confidence in computational thinking, and learn the theory and practice of how computers and networks function.
 The subject also gives girls the practical skills to solve problems by writing their own programs and applications, both individually and as part of a development team.